acallesalda/acallesalda.github.io/_pages/about.md

   - /about.html
 ---

-I am a Mathematical Engineer (BSc.) and Applied Mathematician (MSc.) from Universidad EAFIT.
-My interest are functional data analysis, non-parametric statistics, robust statistics, statistical learning, computational logic, and optimization.
+I am a second year PhD. student in statistics at [University of Wisconsin-Madison](https://stat.wisc.edu).
+My interests are Gaussian processes, probabilistic forecasting and Bayesian inference.
+I am currently working in the [Katzfuss group](https://sites.google.com/view/katzfuss/group)

+I completed a BSc. and a MSc. at Universidad EAFIT and worked some years as a Data Scientist before starting my PhD.
 Outside of math/statistics, I quite enjoy reading (see my [goodreads](https://www.goodreads.com/user/show/5880518-alejandro-calle-saldarriaga)).
-Right now I am doing my PhD. in Statistics at the University of Wisconsin-Madison (https://stat.wisc.edu/staff/calle-saldarriaga-alejandro/)

 News
 ======
-6/01/2022: Created this website, which I plan to update continuously.
-3/21/2022: Accepted the admission at UW Madison's PhD. in Statistics.
-Very excited!
-9/27/2023: Remembered this page existed.
-Passed my qualifying exam some weeks ago, which was nice.
+May 2024: Will be giving some talks over the summer at [JSM 2024](https://ww2.amstat.org/meetings/jsm/2024/) and [METMA XI](https://metmaxi.netlify.app)
+Sep 2023: Started working in the [Katzfuss group](https://sites.google.com/view/katzfuss/group) Aug 2023: Passed the Statistics' PhD qualifying exam at the University of Wisconsin-Madison